idamantium/uncommonplaces-jekyll/faq.md

 ###Whatever happened to your experience design practice Sextantworks?

-[Sextantworks](http://sextant.works/) closed down in mid-2016 after nearly four busy, successful years.
-It was a wild ride.
-The road was as thrilling as it was bumpy, and I grew a lot through the process.
-Eventually the interests of me and me co-founder N.D.
+[Sextantworks](http://sextant.works/) closed down in mid-2016 after nearly four wild, busy years.
+We started out doing projects for fun.
+Their success outpaced our ability to manage all the oppertunities let alone our own aspirations.
+Eventually the interests of me and my co-founder N.D.
 Austin diverged, so we disbanded.
 Through it all, we assembled a dedicated, unconventional team.
 I can only dream of working with such an inspiring group of oddball creatives again in the future.

 Many of you have expressed disappointment at Sextantworks closing down.
 Thank you for the love and appreciation.
 While it was sad to close up shop, I am deeply gratified applying everything I learned to broader endeavors with an eye toward sustained impact.